Tairovik/personal-site/content/pages/portfolio/project-6.md

     width: regular
     type: image_section
     image: /images/Sentido-Logo.png
-  - content: >+
+  - content: >
       Sentido is a modern lounge bar, located in the center of Skopje, that makes each of their clients day better by offering and serving high quality food and beverages, in the contemporary ambiance of their place.
-I made sure that the logo stands for their daily mission - the leaf element, together with the mint color are used as the primary design elements for the bar – showing a minimalistic, yet sophisticated sense of style.
+      Making sure that the logo stands for their daily mission - the leaf element, together with the mint color are used as the primary design elements for the bar – showing a minimalistic, yet sophisticated sense of style.
     type: text_section
 seo:
   title: Subtle